asdfugil/AltLinux/README.md

 ## Install AltLinux

-AltLinux is available for Ubuntu 22.04, Ubuntu 20.04, and Ubuntu 18.04.
+AltLinux is available for Ubuntu 22.04 and Ubuntu 20.04.
 Only x86_64 architecture is supported at the moment.

 Derivatives, such as Linux Mint and Pop!_ OS should also work.
 To make sure which DEB package to pick, run the following command: